Beta · discussions.life

 Talk to each other first.
 A real conversation, just the two of you, before deciding how — or whether — to approach Mom together.

-Couple · Jamie’s private conversation
+Couple · Maya’s private conversation

 Harmony’s Synthesis